Find Out The Truth About Merle Pomeranians: What’s a Merle Pomeranian?

 All reputable breeders know they should never, under any circumstances, breed two Merle parents together because the puppies born to such parents face an enormous probability of suffering severe health issues.

-In fact, Merle Pomeranians have been banned by the English kennel club completely.
+In fact, the English Kennel Club has banned Merle Pomeranians completely.
 We strongly advise against breeding Merle Pom parents because we don’t want to jeopardise the lives of any Pomeranian puppy litter in this way.

-It has been suggested by numerous breeders that if you breed a merle and a Pomeranian with a solid colour, their lives would be safe.
+Numerous breeders have suggested that if you breed a Merle and a Pomeranian with a solid colour, their lives would be safe.
 However, studies have revealed that even if you breed this way, puppies may be born with significant health challenges.

 Not every Merle Pomeranian will be forced to endure the problems already mentioned…some will enjoy a healthy, full life with none of these particular symptoms at all.